How Does Pinnacle West Company Work?

 Icon

-• Transmission revenues.
+• Transmission and distribution returns

 Pinnacle West PESTLE Analysis